PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: Experiments

 \paragraph{Zero-shot Image Classification.} We evaluated the geometry of embedding space via zero-shot image classification, following the protocol standardized by CLIP~\citep{Radford2021}.
 Images are classified using the similarity to the averaged embedding of template text queries for classes across 16 datasets, grouped into General, Fine-grained, and Specialized.
 General datasets cover broad, heterogeneous concept families (e.g., animals, transportation, household objects).
 Fine-grained datasets focus on visually similar subclasses within a single concept family (e.g., specific food, dog breeds).
 Specialized datasets are domain-specific (e.g., texture images, satellite imagery).

 Table~\ref{tab:image_cls_result_table} summarizes top-1 accuracies. \modelname obtained consistent performance gains, particularly on General datasets, which we attribute to assigning concept families to hyperbolic factors that naturally support coarse-grained classifications.
 Within Fine-grained datasets, \modelname achieved remarkable improvements on Food-101~\citep{Bossard2014} and Oxford-IIIT Pets~\citep{Parkhi2012}, implying that it also learned intra-family taxonomies without confusion with other families.
-Although not best on every dataset, the performance gap on Flowers-102~\citep{Nilsback2008} is small, FGVC-Aircraft~\citep{Maji2013} and Country211~\citep{Radford2021} remain challenging for all models due to extreme intra-class similarity, and EuroSAT~\citep{Helber2019} (comprising satellite imagery) is out-of-distribution relative to GRIT.
+Although not best on every dataset, the performance gap on FGVC-Aircraft~\citep{Maji2013} is small, and the specialized datasets are out-of-distribution relative to GRIT.
 Consistent with prior findings~\citep{Pal2025}, CLIP and MERU do not yield clear improvements with box annotations.
 Overall, \modelname is the strongest zero-shot classifier among the comparison models.

 \paragraph{Zero-shot Image and Text Retrieval.} We evaluate cross-modal alignment via zero-shot retrieval in the shared embedding space: given a text query, retrieve the nearest images, and vice versa.
 This is also a standard benchmark for vision--language models~\citep{Radford2021}.
 We used the COCO validation set~\citep{Lin2014} and the Flickr30K test set~\citep{Young2014, Karpathy2015}.
 We report Recall at $k$ (R@$k$), the fraction of queries for which the paired instance appears in the top-$k$ retrieved results.